-In honor of Earth Day 2016, we’re breaking down five awesome green technology fields (and the types of projects your child might end up working on)!
+In honor of Earth Day 2021, we’re breaking down five awesome green technology fields (and the types of projects your child might end up working on)!

 Companies like Tesla are coming up with eco-friendly transportation solutions—in this case high-end electric cars—that are better for the environment than gas-guzzling vehicles.
 Tesla hires a variety of tech-related roles, including software engineers, mechanical design engineers, computer vision scientists, electrical engineers, prototype fabricators, and much more.

 But today’s solar power technology has its limits.
 For instance, solar panels can only be of use in places that receive a lot of sunlight.
 Thankfully software engineers, electrical engineers, mechanical engineers, and other engineering professionals can improve on the current technology.

 Believe it or not, twenty-first century farming is an extremely technology-intensive job.
 And the most successful farmers are looking for ways to best utilize land, water, and other resources.
 Of course, the desire to optimize the use of said resources provides a consistent need for green technology that both benefits the land and the farmer.

-In addition to innovating and engineering new green tech hardware, your child could end up creating software like Farm Logs, which monitors a number of factors (such as rainfall, nitrogen levels, and crop health) and helps farmers plant in a way that eliminates waste and therefore makes our world a greener place.
+In addition to creating engineering new green tech hardware, your child could end up creating software like Farm Logs, which monitors a number of factors (such as rainfall, nitrogen levels, and crop health) and helps farmers plant in a way that eliminates waste and therefore makes our world a greener place.

 By using 3D printers, manufacturers can afford to make smaller batches, reduce raw material requirements, and therefore cut carbon emissions in many processes.

-Three engineering physics students recently developed a plastic recycler that turned plastic waste into new material that could be used by their 3D printer to create something entirely new.
+Three engineering physics students developed a plastic recycler that turned plastic waste into new material that could be used by their 3D printer to create something entirely new.
 Talk about using green technology to recycle, reduce, reuse!